During the past few years, there were lots of rumors about the MetaTrader 5 platform replacing the MetaTrader 4, a platform that we all love so much.

 Well, first I would like to note that this change is for good.
 All updates are for good regardless we like them or not.

-So before you start yelling on MQ they have ruin your day remember that we should be thankful they are improving.
+So before you start yelling at MQ that they have ruined your day remember that we should be thankful they are improving.

 MQ said they will stop supporting MT4 platform and will not give any updates anymore.
 But they did not said MT4 will be shutdown.
 This means MT4 will be available for the next few years or so, until it will become so old that no one will find it a good choice.
 By that time we all will be using MT5, or perhaps even MT6, who knows, right? 🙂